zenUnicorn/LLM-Powered-ChatApp/README.md

 This is a project focusing on building an LLM-powered chatApp using OpenAI, Streamlit, and Python programming language.

 ## Code
-The code is publicly available on GitHub:
+The code is publicly available on GitHub: https://github.com/zenUnicorn/LLM-Powered-ChatApp

+[Image]

 ### Helpful links:
 - https://github.com/openai/openai-python